PenguinOfTheSky/internasia/README.md

 * kure : ran
 * kuru : will run
 * kuro : a run (noun)
-* la kuri : running (noun)
+* kurio : running (noun)
 * isi kuri: is running
 * ise kuri: was running
 * ise kuru: was going to run
+* isi kuru: is going to run

-"Pugnu hi!": "Punch him!"
+* "Pugnu hi!": "Punch him!"

-"Savu mi!" : "Save me!"
+* "Savu mi!" : "Save me!"

-"Longa vivu la rey." : "Long live the king"
+* "Longa vivu la rey." : "Long live the king"

-li ise pugne : he was punched
+* lico ise pugne : he was punched

-li estu pugne : he will be punched
+* lico isu pugne : he will be punched
+* lico ise dolorige de laso : he was hurt by it.
+* lico isi dolorigea : he is hurt (adjective)
+* lino dolorige laso : she hurt it

-li estu have pugne  : he will have punched
+* lino isu prea pugne  : she will have punched (she will have (already) punched)

-li isi pugne : he is punched
+* lico isi pugne : he is punched

-mi isi kapte : I am being caught
+* mi isi kapte : I am being caught

-mi igu kapta : I will become caught
+* mi igu kapta : I will become caught

-fermi : to close
+* fermi : to close

-fermea : closed
+* fermea : closed

-fermia: closing
+* fermia: closing

-dansio: dancing (the activity)
+* dansio: dancing (the activity)

-Mi ise manje per tio monstro : I was eaten by that monster
+* Mi ise manje per tio monstro : I was eaten by that monster

-Ti estu kaptea : it will be caught
+* Ti estu kaptea : it will be caught

-Si vi helpi mi, mi lernu pli rapida : If you help me, I will learn faster.
+* Si vi helpi mi, mi lernu pli rapida : If you help me, I will learn faster.

-Mi cupova fari tio : I could do that.
+* Mi cupova fari tio : I could do that.

-Mi cuebla fari tio : I might do that  //fut. tense?
+* Mi cuebla fari tio : I might do that  //fut. tense?

-Mi devega fari tio : I must do that.
+* Mi devega fari tio : I must do that.

-Mi deva fari tio : I should do that
+* Mi deva fari tio : I should do that

 ### Conditional

-Cu vi helpi mi, mi estu lerni pli rapida.
+* Cu vi helpi mi, mi estu lerni pli rapida.

-If you help me, I would be learning faster.
+* If you help me, I would be learning faster.

-Cu vi helpe mi, mi estu lerne pli rapida
+* Cu vi helpe mi, mi estu lerne pli rapida

-If you helped me, I would have learned faster.
+* If you helped me, I would have learned faster.

-Cu vi estu helpi mi, mi estu isi kontenta
+* Cu vi estu helpi mi, mi estu isi kontenta

-If you would help me, I would be happy.
+* If you would help me, I would be happy.

-Cu vi helpi mi, mi estu kontenta.
+* Cu vi helpi mi, mi estu kontenta.

-If you help me, I will be happy.
+* If you help me, I will be happy.

-Cu vi instrui mi, mi lernu pli rapida.
+* Cu vi instrui mi, mi lernu pli rapida.

-If you teach me, I will learn faster.
+* If you teach me, I will learn faster.

-Mi pova fari tio.
+* Mi pova fari tio.

-I can do that.
+* I can do that.

-Mi cupova fari tio
+* Mi cupova fari tio

-I could do that.
+* I could do that.

-Mi ebla fari tio
+* Mi ebla fari tio

-I might do that.
+* I might do that.

-Mi devega fari tio.
+* Mi devega fari tio.

-I must do that.
+* I must do that.

-Mi deva fari tio.
+* Mi deva fari tio.

-I should do that. / I ought to do that.
+* I should do that. / I ought to do that.

-Mi cu faru tio, sed
+* Mi cu faru tio, sed

-I would do that, but
+* I would do that, but

-Mi cu fare tio
+* Mi cu fare tio
-I would have done that.
+* I would have done that.

-Mi citempa estu sanigisto sed
+* Mi citempa estu sanigisto sed
-I would be (now) a healer but
+* I would be (now) a healer but

-Mi cupova iri?
+* Mi cupova iri?
-Can I go?
+* Can I go?

 Negatives/reversals
 -------------------